marcusmt/env-config/Fedora/README.md

 2. What to do after installing Fedora i3 Spin
 3. AwesomeWM customisation

 Everything is based on my taste and preferences so follow it on your own risk!
+Fedora setup below is using Nvidia driver which requires a lot of restarts.

 ## Environment
 - Fedora 40